Academic | Agriculture | Boarding

 Students are to wear the correct sports uniform.

-Sport is conducted on three levels.
+Sport is conducted on two levels.
 Students in Years 8-12 may choose between:

 Year 7 students are involved in a structured school sports programs – see “School Sport”.